 • They’re no more difficult to make than regular chocolate chip cookies.
 Just mix a small box of instant pudding into the dough.

-• The addition of pudding makes them super moist and tender.
+• The addition of pudding makes these chocolate cookies super moist and tender.

 Pudding mix added to cookies was a novel idea to me just a few years ago.
 A girlfriend from college raved about her chocolate chip cookies and revealed that instant vanilla pudding was the secret ingredient!
 Those cookies consistently elicited outstanding reviews from her friends and my family concurred.
 Coincidentally, Megan Porta, founder of Pip and Ebby, just released her first cookbook, Cookie Remix, and she featured a chocolate version!
 I zeroed in on her soft, chewy chocolate pudding cookies!